zm6148/VC-IM-exp1-exp2/README.md

-# This repository contains the raw data and data analysis scripts for Visual Crowding and Auditory Information Masking experiments
+# This repository contains the raw data and data analysis scripts for Visual Crowding and Auditory Informational Masking experiments

 # Table of Contents
 1. [Requirements](README.md#Requirements)